jmjuanes/viz/README.md

-# viz
+# VizJar

-**Viz** is a JavaScript plotting library for the web, designed to simplify the process of creating visualizations.
+**VizJar** is a JavaScript plotting library for the web, designed to simplify the process of creating visualizations.
 It follows a declarative approach and is rooted in the principles of the Grammar of Graphics, making it intuitive and powerful for users of all levels.

 ## Try it

-We are working on a playground pp that you can use to try **viz**.
+We are working on a playground app that you can use to try **vizjar**.

 ## Getting Started